5 Common transactional email mistakes

 When an email is returned to the subscriber’s server, it creates a bounce.
 This can be due to a permanent or temporary failure of the subscriber’s email server.

 Soft bounce means that the recipient’s email address is valid but the email message has not reached the recipient’s mail server, due to any of the following reasons.

-- The message was too large for the recipient’s inbox
+- The message is too large for the recipient’s inbox

-- Recipient is temporary unavailable
+- Recipient is temporarily unavailable

 On the other hand, a hard bounce is when the email has not reached the recipient’s inbox due to any of the following reasons.

 - The email address is invalid or could have a typo

 No More Bounces